INSIDE: Roam the Gnome’s Complete Guide to Rome with teenagers.

 - 24 Looking for MORE SUPER DOOPER FUN places to visit in Rome?

-Plus, make a bucket list of the best foods to try in Italy, and hunt them down.
+Another cool idea is to make a bucket list of the best foods to try in Italy, and hunt them down each trip.

-Take a look at No.10, a curated list of the top 10 Italian dishes you must eat in Rome with kids.
+Here’s a head start – check out No.10 in this list of things to do in Rome with teens.
+It’s a curated list of the top 10 Italian dishes you must eat in Rome with kids.

 Hot tip: Book them into this best selling pasta and tiramisu cooking class in Rome!